maxim-top/im.gitbook/en/quick-start/server-api-quick-start.md

     Push API to send Push notification to device，which starts with `/push`.

-In general, the API requested to MaxIM service will return an http code of 200 in case of a business error, and a MaxIM custom error code will be returned in the response body.
+In general, the API requested to Lanying IM service will return an http code of 200 in case of a business error, and a Lanying IM custom error code will be returned in the response body.
 See the Error Code page for the specific meaning of error code.

 Some of the key APIs are demonstrated with the following values, which should be replaced in your actual request.